awstringer1/personal-website/content/authors/admin/_index.md

 user_groups: []
 ---

 I am a PhD candidate in Statistics at the University of Toronto supervised by Patrick Brown and Jamie Stafford.
-I am developing methodology and computational tools for fitting a very general class of regression models to large, modern datasets.
-With a single framework we can fit models with linear and smooth terms, random effects, temporally and/or spatially correlated effects, and more, using deterministic approximations (no MCMC!) that scale well with dimension.
-I'm extending the framework to be able to handle matched case-control, aggregated spatio-temporal, and other types of complicated data seen in practice.
+I develop methodology that has applications in global mortality research and disease mapping, and I also work at the Centre for Global Health Research at St. Michael's Hospital in Toronto.
+Before my doctoral studies I worked a couple of finance jobs where I got comfortable working with massive datasets, enabling me to do my current research at scale.

 Outside of school I enjoy playing rock and roll and country and western music.
 My band, the Alex Stringer Band, plays a regular monthly gig at Grossmans Tavern in Toronto.
 We have been described by NOW! magazine as "playing tonight at 7 o'clock".
-Come check us out!